 The appearance was filmed in Studio Eight in BBC Television Centre, London.
 A camera rehearsal took place from 3.30pm, and the performance, complete with studio audience, was recorded between 7.30 and 10pm.
 Two performances, takes three and four, were selected for broadcast.

 Take three, which was later included on the Lennon Legend video collection, showed Lennon and Ono wearing black turtlenecks.
-BP Fallon played bass guitar and Ono knitted throughout the song.
+BP Fallon played bass guitar and Ono crocheted throughout the song.

 Take four, meanwhile, had Fallon on tambourine and Ono holding various cue cards with one-word statements: “Smile”; “Peace”; “Love”; “Hope”; “Breathe”.
 She and Lennon both wore denim jackets with armbands saying “People for peace”.
 Mal Evans was not in this take.